 If you know of any dental programs (state, county or even city level) whose target population is low-income uninsured adults, seniors and/or children and would like to share it with others, we'd be happy to add it to our table.
 Just send the information to the email address on our Contact Us page.

-How to use this page to find an assistance program near you.
+How to use our table to find a dental assistance program or clinic near you.

 Scroll down our table until you find your state, and then investigate the links we've posted.

-- If your state's association doesn't provide information, you should email them.
-Just because they don't have information posted doesn't mean they aren't aware of any programs, or know someone who might.
+- Even if your state's association doesn't seem to provide any information, you should email them.
+Just because they don't have anything posted doesn't mean they aren't aware of any programs, or know someone who might.

 - Even if the people at the state level aren't of any help, ask them for the contact information for your area's local branch of their organization.

-All state dental associations are composed of individual sub-districts.
-And at this lower level, it's possible that someone will have information to share that people higher up were unaware of.
+All state dental associations are composed of individual sub-districts (typically set up according to metropolitan area, county or state region).
+At this more local level, it's possible that someone will have information to share that people higher up were unaware of.